travelpayouts/slate/source/includes/_dataapijson.md

-# API for different data in JSON format
+# Some data in JSON format

 <aside class="notice">
 Note!
 The data in the JSON files is updated no more than twice a year.